-The programs are mandatory scheduled between July and mid-August 2025, designed for a minimum of 45 participants.
-Each program includes accommodation (shared room option), meals (breakfast, lunches, and select dinners during social events), and weekend social activities.
-Travel expenses for Master School students are not included.
+For the in-person bootcamp, budget should cover costs for participants' accommodation (shared room option) and some meals (lunches, select dinners during social events).
+Travel expenses for participants are not included in the budget.

 Key Ingredients for a Strong and Impactful Proposal: